pnp/blog/content/post/office-add-ins-community-call-october-13-2021.md

 scenarios you want to see in a demo or sample, please create an issue at
 <https://github.com/OfficeDev/PnP-OfficeAddins>.
 This is where we
-publish new samples and it would be great to learn more about what you\'d like to see in the sample!
+publish new samples and it would be great to learn more about what you'd like to see in the sample!
 **Are there any plans to allow activating Outlook add-ins to include examining email headers?
-I\'ve raised the issue on Developer Platform already but wanted to know if it had come up internally.**
+I've raised the issue on Developer Platform already but wanted to know if it had come up internally.**
-We don\'t have plans to enable examining email headers at this time.
+We don't have plans to enable examining email headers at this time.
 It looks like a feature request was created for this idea at [https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/activate-contextual-add-ins-\...](https://techcommunity.microsoft.com/t5/microsoft-365-developer-platform/activate-contextual-add-ins-using-regex-based-on-headers-in/idi-p/2781149).
 If developers can upvote or tell us more about this scenario that will